 He folds his arms sharply.
 "Annie."

-She shrugs, hand gesturing erratically, "A fling."
+Annie shrugs, one hand gesturing erratically.
+"A fling."

 "A fling," he grits out distastefully.

 "Wow," he states flatly.
 "A fling, Annie, really.
 Huh."

 His questioning aggravates the pinch of her lips.
 "Repeating the words won't magically change them, Jeff.
 Anyway, I thought this is what you wanted."

 "What I wanted or what you wanted?
 Because I don't remember saying that.
 Ever."